 Canine distemper virus

-The CDV RT-epPCR comprises a series of species-specific targeted reagents designed for Canine distemper virus detection by using epPCR.
+The CDV dtec-RT-qPCR comprises a series of species-specific targeted reagents designed for Canine distemper virus (CDV) detection by using qPCR.
 Canine distemper is a viral disease that affects animals in the families Canidae, Mustelidae, Mephitidae, Hyaenidae, Ailuridae, Procyonidae, Pinnipedia, some Viverridae and Felidae (though not domestic cats; feline distemper or panleukopenia is a different virus exclusive to cats).
 It is most commonly associated with domestic animals such as dogs and ferrets, although it can infect wild animals as well.
-It is a single-stranded RNA virus of the family Paramyxovirus, and thus a close relative of measles and rinderpest.
+It is a single-stranded RNA virus of the family paramyxovirus, and thus a close relative of measles and rinderpest.
 Despite extensive vaccination in many regions, it remains a major disease of dogs.

 Kit Content and Prices

 GPS™ primers and probes are sold for research use only

 All GPS™ Kits are available in F100 and MONODOSE Format

 GPS™ reagents are compatible with all qPCR devices